The Frankenstein foods!

 There is also a strong possibility that these molecular processes can produce or cause certain allergic reactions to occur within those who eat them as well, as science is starting to shed some much-needed light on all of this as well.

-Our list below highlights some of what has been discovered when analyzing the effects of GMO’s.
+My list below highlights some of what has been discovered when analyzing the effects of GMO’s.

 BIG GMO Disadvantages